gdm413229/swwmgz_m/README.md

 Protection decreases by a 10% of absorbed damage.

-### Blast Suit, replaces Green Armor, Silver Shield, Platinum Helm, Mesh Armor
+### Blast Suit, replaces Green Armor, Silver Shield, Mesh Armor

 The blast suit is a nice little light armor which provides a 75% reduction to damage and an additional 50% to splash damage.

 Can handle a total of 500 damage before breaking.

-### War Armor, replaces Blue Armor, Enchanged Shield, Falcon Shield
+### War Armor, replaces Blue Armor, Enchanted Shield, Falcon Shield

 Decent armor, protects very well against all damage.
 Reduction factors are as
 follows: